awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-lambda-function.md

 You set the package type to `Zip` if the deployment package is a [\.zip file archive](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package.html#gettingstarted-package-zip)\.
 For a \.zip file archive, the code property specifies the location of the \.zip file\.
 You must also specify the handler and runtime properties\.

-You can use code signing if your deployment package is a \.zip file archive\.
+You can use [code signing](https://docs.aws.amazon.com/lambda/latest/dg/configuration-codesigning.html) if your deployment package is a \.zip file archive\.
 To enable code signing for this function, specify the ARN of a code\-signing configuration\.
-When a user attempts to deploy a code package with UpdateFunctionCode, Lambda checks that the code package has a valid signature from a trusted publisher\.
-The code\-signing configuration includes set set of signing profiles, which define the trusted publishers for this function\.
+When a user attempts to deploy a code package with `UpdateFunctionCode`, Lambda checks that the code package has a valid signature from a trusted publisher\.
+The code\-signing configuration includes a set of signing profiles, which define the trusted publishers for this function\.

+For a complete introduction to Lambda functions, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/lambda-welcome.html) in the *AWS Lambda developer guide\.*

 ## Syntax<a name="aws-resource-lambda-function-syntax"></a>